keyding/ChatGPT-In-Arc-Site-Search/README.md

 Any one of the above two options can be chosen.

+If you are using Poe's ChatGPT, enter https://poe.com/chatGPT/?q=%s.

 ### Create New Boost

 Click `+` in the bottom left corner and click `New Boost`, to create a new Boost.